Renal Grand Rounds

 Renal Research Conference

 Fellows and faculty, local and visiting, present their research in an interactive forum, discussing research protocols, techniques, data analysis, and data interpretation.
-This conference is held once a month during our Renal Grand Rounds time slot.
+This conference is held during our Renal Grand Rounds time slot.

 Nephrology journal club is a forum for discussion of new research of relevance to nephrology and allied scientific fields.
 Both trainees and faculty members present recent clinical and scientific research articles.
 Fellows learn how to appraise research articles critically.
 This conference is held regularly during our Renal Grand Rounds 8 to 9 a.m. time slot on selected Wednesdays.